Limited scholarship funds are available for nonadmitted students at Harvard Extension School.

 Poetry in America Teachers Scholarship

-Poetry in America (PiA) Teachers Scholarships enable high school teachers to take one of the spring 2020 PiA courses (listed below) for a reduced tuition cost of $250.
+Poetry in America (PiA) Teachers Scholarships enable middle and high school teachers to take one of the fall 2020 PiA courses (listed below) for a reduced tuition cost of $250.
 The number of scholarships is limited.
 Teachers should apply early in the registration period.
 Scholarships may not be used for other courses.

 Eligible PiA courses:

-- ENGL E-182m Poetry in America: From the Civil War through Modernism
+- ENGL E-182a Poetry in America: From the Mayflower through Emerson

-- ENGL E-300 Poetry in America: The City from Whitman to Hip Hop
+- ENGL E-182h Poetry in America: Whitman and Dickenson

 To apply for a PiA Teachers Scholarship, complete the following: